 - If you wish to withdraw consent for the processing of your personal data or otherwise restrict or object to the processing of your personal data please contact the Information Compliance Team.

 - Rights to data portability.
 You have the right to receive your personal data City holds in a structured, commonly used and machine-readable format and have the right to transmit that data to another controller without hindrance from City.

 City may amend this privacy notice and will occasionally update to reflect customer feedback and enhance its accessibility.

 In that case, City will post notice of the change on its website and you will be deemed to have accepted such changes.

 City encourages you to periodically review this notice to be informed of how the institution is protecting your privacy.

-As a public body City has appointed Dr William Jordan as the Data Protection Officer (DPO).
+As a public body City has appointed Dr Emma White as the Data Protection Officer (DPO).
 Should you have any concerns about your personal data at City please contact the DPO by email via:

 Additional guidance can be sought from the Information Governance team: